wp-plugins/ngg-simple-history/readme.txt

 #### Languages

-So far NGG SimpleHistory is available to:
+So far NextCellent Simple History is available to:

 * Dutch
 * English